khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 #### Footer elements

-1. **Help**: : Dropdown for helpful resources, updates, and information.
-Slight differences depending on SaaS and Self Managed.
+1. **Help**: Dropdown for helpful resources, updates, and information.
+Options vary depending on SaaS and Self Managed.
 1. **Admin Area**: Shortcut to jump to the Admin Area.
 Only visible to Administrators.

 #### Top bar elements

-The top bar is only present for unauthenticated users.
+The top bar is only present for visitors.
 It hold a few links to the marketing site, exploring GitLab, and strong call-to-actions.
 The items are replaced by exit links during scenarios that have a business impact.
 This includes signing up, purchasing a subscription, and starting a trial.
 By doing so, we facilitate task completion and reduce user errors, such as accidentally navigating away.

 ## Principles